FILING DEADLINE--Kuznicki Law PLLC Announces Class... | INN

-FILING DEADLINE–Kuznicki Law PLLC Announces Class Actions on Behalf of Shareholders of ANVS, PYPL and SESN
+FILING DEADLINE–Kuznicki Law PLLC Announces Class Actions on Behalf of Shareholders of ATVI, PYPL and SAVA

 The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of the following publicly traded companies.
-Annovis Bio, Inc. Class Period: May 21, 2021 and July 28, 2021 Lead Plaintiff Motion Deadline: October 18, 2021 SECURITIES FRAUD To learn more, visit Sesen Bio, Inc. Class Period: December 21, 2020 and August 17, 2021 Lead Plaintiff Motion Deadline: October 18, 2021 SECURITIES FRAUD …
+Activision Blizzard, Inc. Class Period: August 4, 2016 and July 27, 2021 Lead Plaintiff Motion Deadline: October 4, 2021 SECURITIES FRAUD To learn more, visit PayPal Holdings, Inc. Class Period: February 9, 2017 and July 28, 2021 Lead Plaintiff Motion Deadline: October 19, 2021 …

 The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of the following publicly traded companies.